cesar-garay/herodigitalTest/README.md

 ## Test Notes

 I decided to change the error message because there was a color contrast error related to accessibility requirements.

+To test the error handling put the value `testError` in the ORganization field and an error message will apperar at the bottom.